BD Barcelona – Art Edition

 Salvador Dalí's sofa

-BD Barcelona 's relationship with the art world is deeply rooted in the Spanish company's beginnings, starting in 1972 with one of the greatest artists of the 20th century, Salvador Dalí.
-Between 1972 and 1974, the Spanish master worked with Óscar Tusquets to develop the "Saliva sofa", the legendary art sofa inspired by the lips of the American film actress Mae West - actually Mary Jane West.
-The first prototype was created in 1973 and although the sofa was conceived as a limited series from the outset, it was not (yet) produced as such.
-It would not become available as the "Dalilips" sofa until thirty years later.
-And other pieces of furniture by the Spanish grand master Dalí, designed for the French furniture designer Jean-Michel Frank, were only added to the exclusive repertoire of BD Barcelona in the 1990s, including the "Leda Low Table" and "Leda Chair".
+BD Barcelona's relationship with the art world is deeply rooted in the Spanish company's beginnings, starting in 1972 with one of the 20th century's greatest artists, Salvador Dalí.
+Between 1972 and 1974, the Spanish master, together with Óscar Tusquets, developed the "Saliva Sofa," the legendary art sofa inspired by the lips of American film actress Mae West—actually Mary Jane West.
+A first prototype was created in 1973.
+Although the sofa was conceived from the outset as a limited edition, it was not initially produced as such.
+It wasn't until thirty years later that it would be released as the "„Dalilips“The sofa will be available.
+And other pieces of furniture by the Spanish master Dalí, designed for the French furniture designer Jean-Michel Frank, will only be included in BD Barcelona’s exclusive repertoire in the 1990s, including the „Leda Low Table“ and „Leda Chair“.

 Sottsass Shiva